 The Assessing department does not create value.
 Rather, value is created by economic forces in the market of buyers and sellers.
 The Assessor studies transactions of the market and appraises all property in accordance with state law and State Tax Commission guidelines.
 The Assessing Department also keeps track of ownership changes, maintains legal descriptions for all land and prepares sketches of all buildings and summarizes their characteristics.

-Go to Documents and select Zoning Compliance Applications for your specific application needs.
+Select Zoning Compliance for Applications for your specific zoning application needs.

 Building Department Activities